NavDasa/Implementing_Azure_Solutions/README.md

 5. How to create a Notification Hub.
 6. How to publish a webApp to the Azure portal.
 7. How to setup the Diagonistics logs for the App service and use the log stream.

+ARM Templates Environment Setup:

+Browser server communication JSON & ARM templetes.

+1. How to deploy a Templete Deployment.

+ARM templete we can deploy each and every tool in the resource group including resource group everthing can be written in Templete noting but the Infrasture as a code, & change as per our needs.

+Azure Security and Recovery Services Environment Setup: